 30 Signs Your Church is Toxic

-Deconstructing is often confusing, especially in the beginning as you try to discern whether your church is healthy.
+Deconstructing toxic religious culture is often confusing, especially in the beginning as you try to discern whether your church is healthy.
 When it comes to your faith, the last thing you want is to feel like you’re suffocating under the weight of legalism or fighting off racism, misogyny, and hate.
 But when you’re deeply embedded in the community, it can be challenging to see the warning signs.

 How to Handle Online Bullies While Deconstructing Your Faith